mattyd96/employee-tracker/README.md

 ## Usage

 Before using this application you will need  to initialize and set up a connection to your own database.
 The database can be created using the schema file in db.
 A seeds file is also provided for testing.
-Connecting the database can be done in scripts/sql.js.
+Connecting the database can be done by modifying the .env.EXAMPLE file to match your local user settings.

 <br>